apache/trafficserver/doc/admin-guide/plugins/healthchecks.en.rst

 Health Checks Plugin
 ********************

+**Note:** As of ATS v10.0.0, this plugin is deprecated.
+Please migrate over to the new `statichit` plugin instead.

 This is a simple plugin, to provide basic (but configurable) health checks.
 This is a server intercept plugin, and it takes one single configuration option in plugin.config, the configuration file name.